-Organizational readiness for an innovation is a function of these three components: (a) motivation, (b) general organizational capacity, and (c) innovation-specific capacities.
+Organizational readiness for an innovation is a function of these three components: 1) motivation, 2) general organizational capacity, and 3) innovation-specific capacities.
 Each component contributes to an organization's readiness for a particular innovation.
-We abbreviate this into the heuristic $R = MC^2$ .
-We know that $R = MC^2$ is a variation of one of the most famous formulas in the world.
-With apologies to Dr. Einstein, we chose to use it for organizational readiness as a heuristic because the interactions of the three components that have these letters are key and $MC^2$ is easy to remember.
+We abbreviate this into the heuristic $R=MC^2$.
+We know that $R=MC^2$ is a variation of one of the most famous formulas in the world.
+With apologies to Dr. Einstein, we chose to use it for organizational readiness as a heuristic because the interactions of the three components that have these letters are key and MC^2 is easy to remember.
 We now turn to a discussion of how organizational readiness fits within a specific implementation framework and how it can be assessed and strengthened through support strategies.

-$R = MC^2$ and the Interactive Systems Framework for Dissemination and Implementation
+R=MC2 and the Interactive Systems Framework for Dissemination and Implementation

-Organizational readiness is often discussed in the context of determining whether or not an organization is capable of putting a particular innovation into practice (Flaspohler et al., 2012) and is sometimes contained as part of a larger implementation framework (e.g., Aarons et al., 2011; Damschroder et al., 2009; Greenhalgh et al., 2004).
+Organizational readiness is often discussed in the context of determining whether or not an organization is capable of putting a particular innovation into practice (Flaspohler et al., 2012) and is sometimes contained as part of a larger implementation framework (e.g. Aarons et al., 2011; Damschroder et al., 2009; Greenhalgh et al., 2004).
 We view readiness as part of a comprehensive planning, implementation, and evaluation approach that includes needs assessment, goal setting, identification of best or promising practices, planning, and evaluation (Chinman et al., 2004; Powell et al., 2012).
-Readiness is not just a precursor to implementation, but also a construct that encompasses the conditions that are necessary to ensure quality implementation throughout the entirety of the innovation's lifespan (exploration, preparation, implementation, and sustainment; Aarons et al., 2011).
+Readiness is not just a precursor to implementation, but a construct that encompasses the conditions that are necessary to ensure quality implementation throughout the entirety of the innovation's lifespan (exploration, preparation, implementation, and sustainment; Aarons et al., 2011).
 We describe organizational readiness within a broad dissemination and implementation framework that articulates how innovations can be supported and implemented.

-The ISF (Wandersman et al., 2008) helps to explain the processes by which innovations (including evidence-based interventions) can be introduced into communities.
+The Interactive Systems Framework for Dissemination and Implementation (ISF, Wandersman et al., 2008) helps to explain the processes by which innovations (including evidence-based interventions) can be introduced into communities.
 There are three systems in the ISF.
 The Delivery System is the organization(s) or community setting that actually implements innovations (e.g., mental health centers, schools).
 The Support System uses strategies like training and TA to strengthen the Delivery System's ability to implement innovations with quality (Wandersman et al., 2012).
 The Synthesis and Translation System synthesizes the products of research and translates them into user-friendly formats that can be easily accessed and understood by practitioners in the Support and Delivery Systems (Rapkin et al., 2012).
 There are bidirectional relationships between all three systems; they influence each other.
-The two ISF system.
+The two ISF systems most relevant to organizational readiness are the Delivery System and the Support System.
 In the Delivery System, organizational readiness is an important construct for implementing innovations; the Support System can be used as a driver to increase the Delivery System's organizational readiness.